leggetter/leggetter.co.uk/_posts/2017-05-25-describe-publish-consume-realtime-data.md

 ```
 request(url, function (error, response, body) {
   if(error) {
-    pusher.trigger('web-request',
-                   'incoming-error',
-                   {url: url, error: error});
+    io.of('/web-request').emit('incoming-error', {url: url, error: error});
   } else {
-    pusher.trigger('web-request',
-                   'incoming-success',
-                   {url: url, body: body});
+    io.of('/web-request').emit('incoming-success', {url: url, body: body});
   }
 });

 ```

-This example may be useful for some kind of real-time analytics, but could also be useful if you wanted to make a call to a process to kick-off the request and then let you real-time framework – Pusher in this case – inform you when the result is ready (background process completion notifications).
+This example may be useful for some kind of real-time analytics, but could also be useful if you wanted to make a call to a process to kick-off the request and then let you real-time framework – Socket.IO in this case – inform you when the result is ready (background process completion notifications).
 In the code above we’ve used the event names, `incoming-error` or `incoming-error`, to identify if the request was successful or not.
 This separation also makes it clear that the event data we get for each will be different.

 ### Logging